Jasig/openregistry-loader/doc/configuration.md

 * value: String: name of the column from which to get the value
 * staticValue: String: a static value
-* converter: function: if not using a staticValue, the final value is the value returned from the function.
+* normalizer: function: if not using a staticValue, the final value is the value returned from the function.
 The value from the table cell is passed as an argument to the function. ex: `{ value -> value.toUpperCase() }`

-Only one of `value` and `staticValue` can be used. `converter` is only used if `value` is used.
+Only one of `value` and `staticValue` can be used. `normalizer` is only used if `value` is used.

 ## Database View System of Record Configuration Items
 * configuration: group: